merantix-momentum/squirrel-core/docs/usage/catalog.rst

 Source plugins
 --------------------

 Sources can be added to the catalog via a plugin mechanism.
-The intended use case is sharing of sources within a project or via distribution of a Python package (e.g. mxlabs-datasets).
+The intended use case is sharing of sources within a project or via distribution of a Python package (e.g. squirrel-datasets-core).
 You can inject sources via pluggy or on the fly like in this example:

 .. code-block:: python